Permanent Exhibition

 It’s the skin that does it

 The surfaces of animals and plants have amazing properties.
-The sandfish has unrivaled scratch-resistant scales, the thorn devil can drink from damp sand with its skin.
+The sandfish has scales that cannot be scratched, while the thorny devil can drink from damp sand without getting hurt.

 Many species, many ideas